Patagonian canastero

-The Patagonian canastero (Pseudasthenes patagonica) is a species of bird in the Furnariidae subfamily of the ovenbird family Furnariidae.
+The Patagonian canastero (Pseudasthenes patagonica) is a species of bird in the subfamily Furnariinae of the ovenbird family Furnariidae.
 It is endemic to Argentina.

 Taxonomy and systematics

 The Patagonian canastero was long placed in genus Asthenes.
 Beginning in 2010 it and three other members of Asthenes were moved to the newly coined genus Pseudasthenes.
 The Patagonian canastero is monotypic.

 Description

 The Patagonian canastero is 14 to 15 cm long and weighs 14 to 19 g.
 The sexes have the same plumage.
 Adults have a light grayish brown face with hints of a paler supercilium and darker line behind the eye.
 Their crown and upperparts are light gray-brown.
 Their wings are somewhat browner and the feathers have somewhat rufescent edges.
 Their tail is dark gray-brown with chestnut on the outer feathers.
 Their chin and throat are grayish white with black flecks and streaks on the latter.
 Their breast is pale grayish, their upper belly pale buff-gray, their lower belly and flanks tawny, and their undertail coverts tawny-rufous.